Do you like growing your own vegetables and fruits?

 It’s my first time of growing yellow courgette I decided to put them in containers because I had run out of vegetable beds.

-They are growing well I have 3 plant in the different containers and they are staring to flower hopefully they will start to produce the courgette plant soon.
+They are growing well I have 3 plants in the different containers and they are starting to flower hopefully they will start to produce the courgette plant soon.

 Here is another bed of tomatoes that I have in my garden.

-Gardening is for everyone weather you have a big garden or a small garden you can grow something.
+Gardening is for everyone whether you have a big garden or a small garden you can grow something.

 I hope I have inspired you to start growing some vegetables in your gardens with this article.